|Mac Mini Repeated Video Blackouts every few Seconds with some Yamaha Receivers|

 He uses a 4K/UHD TV (LG 55EF9500) and the Yamaha AVR has an advanced setup option (accessed via front panel buttons - see 3050/2050 PDF manual page 158) with 4K Output Options for Mode 1 (4K 60Hz/50Hz input/output at 4:4:4, 4:2:2 or 4:2:0.
 Front panel Aux HDMI is still 4:2:0) and Mode 2 (4K at 4:2:0).
 Mode 2 is the default and used for the A3050/Mac Mini tests.

-The RX-A3050 had the latest firmware 1.63 update as of Jan 4th, 2016 (noted on the Audio/HT page here back in early December), with HDMI control off, BT off and using only 1 of the 2 HDMI outputs.
-Since I hadn't updated the Mini to the latest EFI Security Update 2015-002 (it had 2015-001 installed), I applied that while connected to the RX-A3050/LG OLED.
+The RX-A3050 had firmware 1.63 update (current as of this Jan 4th, 2016 post date), with HDMI control off, BT off and using only 1 of the 2 HDMI outputs.
+Since I hadn't updated the Mac Mini to the latest EFI Security Update 2015-002 (it had 2015-001 installed), I applied that update while connected to the RX-A3050/LG OLED.
 It installed/rebooted fine (and applied another OS X update afterwards that also required a reboot - no issues).
 With my 2012 mini HDMI through the 3050, only 1 handshake/blackout after reboot (or wake from sleep), vs 2 in a row with my old A2000.

 All rear HDMI inputs support HDCP even on my 2010 (first Aventage series) A2000 model but of course not the newest v2.2 for 4K DRM.
 (Usually OS X HDCP problems are seen when trying to play DRM'd (protected) content, but see my notes below from the 2040/3040 manual.)
 His later post said switching inputs (not sure if front or rear) solved his problem of repeated blackouts on his A3050 model.
 Since I had no issues with my 2012 Mini using the rear HDMI inputs on the same 3050 model receiver (or an older A2000 model), I wonder if any of the above notes on settings apply to his OS X/AVR setup.
 (The PDF Yamaha 3050/2050 user manual confirms All 7 rear HDMI Inputs work for Blu-Ray players, therefore they do support HDCP and my 2012 mini worked on the rear HDMI inputs.